NBISweden/workshop-python/vt17/assignment.md

 1. What is the length of the given DNA sequence?

-1. How many genes are annotated in the GTF file?
+2. How many genes are annotated in the GTF file?

-1. What fraction of the chromosome is annotated as genes?
+3. What fraction of the chromosome is annotated as genes?

 All the following tasks are now related to the particular gene with id `ENSG00000001626` on chromosome `7`.

 {:start="4"}
-1. How many transcripts can this gene generate?
+4. How many transcripts can this gene generate?

    <details><summary>Answer</summary><section>11</section></details>

-1. What is the longest transcript in term of base pairs?
+5. What is the longest transcript in nucleotides?

    <details>
    <summary>Answer</summary>